mworks-proj/xmerch-testing/README.md

 ✅ **Suggest Features** – Have an idea that could improve the platform?
 Let us know!

-✅ **Share Your Experience** – Tell us how your experience was and where we can improve usability.
+✅ **Share Your Experience** – Tell us how your experience was and where we can improve

-✅ **Test Payment Flows** – Place test orders and provide feedback on the **checkout process, transaction handling, and overall experience.**

 ## 🚀 How to Submit Feedback